Table alerts

 • Error cause — the reason for failure (e.g., "missing inputs").

-• Row count status — whether your table has exceeded the row limit (for row count alerts).
+• Row count status — whether your table has exceeded the row limit (for row count limit alerts).

 Click any alert to automatically scroll to and highlight the relevant column in your table for faster investigation.